Frequently Asked Questions

 Feast for Freedom is a shared food experience in aid of people seeking asylum.
 Held throughout Australia, it is a celebration of the flavours and cultural diversity that people seeking asylum bring to Australia.

-You can register to host your own Feast, following recipes gifted by Our Cooks - wonderful people from diverse places who were granted asylum in Australia.
+You can register to host your own Feast, following recipes gifted by our Cooks - wonderful people from diverse places who were granted asylum in Australia.
 They have hand-selected these recipes from their own personal cookbooks for you to prepare in your home or workplace for family and friends to raise funds for the Asylum Seeker Resource Centre.

 The funds you raise will help provide food, shelter and health services for over 7,000 people seeking asylum who need support settling into Australia every year.